 As flat screen televisions are introduced into the household, older and often heavier televisions are moved into bedrooms or other areas of the home.
 Very often they are placed upon inappropriate furniture which was not meant to hold them.
 Unsurprisingly, the largest number of fatalities and accidents happened in bedrooms, followed by living rooms and family rooms.

 Parents of young children are urged to anchor and stabilize their televisions, appliances, and furniture to prevent these tip-over injuries.
 Even if there are no young children in the home, it is safer to anchor all heavy furniture

 - Heavy objects, mostly TVs, are placed on tables, cabinets, chests or other furniture that is not strong enough to support them.

-- While TVs were involved in accidents with younger children, older children aged 10-17 were injured by desks, cabinets and bookshelves tipping over.
+- While TVs were involved in accidents with younger children, older children aged 10 to 17 were injured by desks, cabinets, and bookshelves tipping over.

-- However, according to the study, most of these injuries involved children younger than 7 years of age and resulted from televisions tipping over.
-Over one quarter of the injuries occurred when children pulled over or climbed on furniture.
+- However, according to the study, most of these injuries involved children younger than 9 years of age and resulted from televisions tipping over.
+Over one-quarter of the injuries occurred when children pulled over or climbed on furniture.

 - Follow manufacturer guidelines for how much weight a unit can safely hold.
 Place TV sets on entertainment furniture specifically designed to hold them.
 Do not use unstable tables, cabinets or chests.
 Even flat screen TVs can topple over if they are not placed on a piece of furniture that is designed to hold them.